Updated July 4, 2023

 - Explicit costs are the total expenses incurred in a company, including operating expenses, depreciation & amortization, interest, etc.

 The formula for accounting profit can be derived by using the following steps:

 - First, determine the total revenue of the company, which is usually easily available as the first line item of the income statement.

-- On the other hand, the total revenue can also be calculated as the product of the average price per unit and the number of units sold during a year.
+- On the other hand, one can calculate the total revenue by multiplying the average price per unit by the number of units sold during a year.

 - Next, determine all the explicit costs that are incurred during the course of the business.

 - It includes the cost of raw materials, wages & salaries, rental expenses, electricity bills, telephone bills, selling & administrative expenses, depreciation, interest, taxes, etc.